johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 * The simplified function `simplified_operation(data_point)` demonstrates how the algorithmic complexity can be reduced while achieving the same functionality.
 * Ensure to thoroughly test the simplified function to validate its correctness and efficiency before integrating it into the project.

 # Conclusion
 In this lab, you learned about the various ways developers utilize ChatGPT in software engineering tasks.
 Through hands-on tasks, you practiced leveraging ChatGPT for code refactoring, documentation assistance, workflow automation, and code understanding.
 These skills will be valuable as you embark on collaborative software development team projects.
+While the lab has introduced you to how developers seek solutions from ChatGPT for a limited set of software engineering tasks, it's important to note that in your project work, you will experiment with a broader range of software engineering tasks.
+For a deeper understanding of these tasks, refer to **Section 6** of the paper, Hou at al. [LLMs for SE: A SLR](https://arxiv.org/pdf/2308.10620.pdf)